Pilot for Anti-Racism Research

 Anti-Racism Research Pilot Grants will be awarded in two categories:

-1. Research projects ($50,000 maximum): These awards will support research studies using an anti-racism framework.
-Although this award amount may be sufficient for conducting some types of research studies (e.g., analysis of secondary data, an observational study), we will also consider funding projects that collect pilot data or refine interventions if the award may enhance the ability of the study team to apply for larger extramural awards using an anti-racism framework.
+2. Research Projects ($50,000 maximum): These awards will support empirical research studies using an anti-racism framework.
+Although this award amount may be sufficient for conducting some types of research studies (e.g., analysis of secondary data, an observational study), we will also consider funding projects that collect pilot data or refine interventions if the award may enhance the ability of the study team to apply for larger extramural awards.
 Research projects must include a clear articulation of the approach to community engagement and the role of community members/organizations as full research partners.

 Research projects may include (but are not limited to):

-• collection of original data intended to understand the role of racism in health and healthcare or to provide evidence or infrastructure to intervene upon racist policies, practices, or institutions;
+• collection of original data intended to understand the role of racism in health and healthcare or to provide evidence or infrastructure to intervene upon unjust policies, practices, or institutions;

-• analysis of new or existing data that informs or examines the effects of racist policies or anti-racist initiatives;
+• analysis of new or existing data that informs or examines the effects of racist policies or initiatives or attempts to intervene upon them;

-• a historical analysis of the racist origins of current policies or institutions with a focus on addressing racism in today’s policy and practice in the biomedical research or healthcare setting;
+• a historical analysis of the unjust origins of current policies or institutions with a focus on addressing racism in today’s policy and practice in the biomedical research or healthcare setting;

-• evaluations of anti-racist policies, programs or training initiatives.
+• evaluations of policies, programs, or training initiatives designed to reduce health disparities.

 For both Capacity Building and Research Project applications:

-This pilot grant program is meant to support anti-racism research.
+This pilot grant program is meant to support community-based, theoretically driven research focused on understanding and intervening on racism.
 Consequently, traditional biomedical research projects that simply add a focus on the inclusion of diverse or historically excluded populations will not be considered.
-Similarly, projects that seek only to document disparities without exploring or addressing structural racism will be considered non-responsive.
+Similarly, projects that seek only to document disparities without exploring or addressing structural racism will be considered nonresponsive.

 Eligibility

-Eligibility requirements must be met as of date of submission, no waivers will be accepted.
+Eligibility requirements must be met as of the date of submission; no waivers will be accepted.

 Who is Eligible as a UCSF PI: